 - economic transactions based on licenses and strategic alliances

-In #MoocVT, you will find more on the informative value of intellectual property, check Module: Technology Information Management.
+In #MoocVT, you will find more related to the informative value of intellectual property, check Module: Technology Information Management.

 Intellectual Property types

-The World Intellectual Property Organization (WIPO) established in 1967 the protection entity scope through its international agreement.
-The different types can be described as follows:
+In 1967, the World Intellectual Property Organization (WIPO) established the scope of the IP protection entity through an international agreement.
+The different types of IP can be described as follows:

 IP Legal framework

-Intellectual property rights are territorial and are subject to a wide variety of treaties and legal issues typical of national, community and international laws.
+Intellectual property rights are territorial and are subject to a wide variety of treaties and legal issues from the national, community and international laws.
 Most of them are coordinated by WIPO and are accessible through its WIPO Lex tool.

 - National laws.
 Each country through its Technical Office is in charge of the IPR management in the country.
 The main duties are administrative and technical issues related to IP grants, requirements and litigations.